Are you having trouble getting your QuickBooks and Bank balances to match?

-Reasons Bank and Register Balances Don’t Match
+Reasons QuickBooks and Bank Balances Don’t Match

-- No Bank Reconciliation – In order to keep your QuickBooks Online finances healthy, you need to perform a reconciliation between your bank register and bank statement each month.
+In order to keep your QuickBooks Online finances healthy, you need to perform a reconciliation between your bank register and bank statement each month.
 Doing so is crucial to uncovering common mistakes like duplicate or missing transactions, errors featuring wrong dates or amounts, and changed transactions.
 If you have not reconciled your accounts lately, these mistakes might be causing a discrepancy.